September 18, 2025

 Project Caraga, through EcoCaraga Pte.
 Ltd., had participated in the 9th Singapore Regional Business Forum (SRBF) 2025, held on 19 August 2025 at The Ritz-Carlton Bangkok, with Group Chief Marketing Officer Sophia Ong representing the organization.

-The forum’s theme—“Business Resilience in Asia: Advancing Regional Business Growth Amid Global Uncertainty”—brought together senior business and government leaders from across Asia to explore how public–private collaboration can foster innovation, deepen trade ties, and enhance regional resilience in the face of evolving global challenges
+The forum’s theme—“Business Resilience in Asia: Advancing Regional Business Growth Amid Global Uncertainty”—brought together senior business and government leaders from across Asia to explore how public–private collaboration can foster innovation, deepen trade ties, and enhance regional resilience in the face of evolving global challenges.

 Backed by high-level openings from Singapore’s Minister for Trade and Industry, Dr Tan See Leng, and Thailand’s Deputy Prime Minister, Pichai Chunhavajira, the forum featured plenary dialogues and breakout sessions on green financing, renewable energy, smart infrastructure, and digital trade—all spotlighting ASEAN’s growth potential through sustainable strategies.